 - potting soil

 Step 1: In a well ventilated space (preferably outdoors and wearing a mask) follow the directions on the back of the spray can and paint your crates.
+Note: Only paint the outside of your crates.
+Don’t paint where the dirt will be inside of the crate.

 Step 2: When you are happy with the color of the painted boxes you can seal the boxes with the clear spray (this will help the boxes last a bit longer outside).